 When I found out about degree apprenticeships I thought "this is a winner".
 I get real world experience in the workplace, as well as studying for a degree, and being paid at the same time!

-TAC pivots to become one-stop skills resource for industry
+Move follows pivot to become one-stop skills resource for industry.